 Frecciargento trains have mainly two classes – First and Second Class.
 On the new Frecciargento ETR 700, however, you can find three classes – Business, Premium and Standard.
 Much like all the high-speed Trenitalia trains, all carriages are equipped with WiFi, air-conditioning, special luggage zone and onsite cleaning service.
 There's also a food carriage for passengers to buy food and drinks, particularly convenient for long-distance journeys.

 Frecciabianca, or the 'White Arrow', belongs to the long-distance trains group.
-Running at speeds of up to 200 km/h, these trains connect big and medium-sized cities on one high-speed line, while guaranteeing great comfort and high-quality onboard services.
+Running at speeds of up to 200 km/h, these trains connect big and medium-sized cities, while guaranteeing great comfort and high-quality onboard services.
 For example, cities such Bari and Lecce are easily connected to Naples, making travel into the main cities much more accessible for both tourists and commuters.

 Frecciabianca trains offer spacious chairs, air-conditioning and food carriages, making your journey a cheaper but still pleasant experience.